Skip to main content

 For further self-guided research, you are encouraged to check out our Useful Websites list, and talk to the heritage organisations of Greater Bunbury.

-• Our Local Studies collection comprises documents relating to Council functions, and records created by our staff in the course of their duties or presented to Council or donated to our collection.
-These include minutes of Council Meetings, rate books, reports, maps, official photographs and records, oral histories, local history books and newspaper archives.
+• Our Local Studies collection comprises documents relating to Bunbury Council functions, records created by our staff in the course of their duties, and items presented to Council or donated to our collection.

-• Not all records are available for public viewing, due to privacy and legal requirements or the delicate condition of the item.
-We may ask you to prove your identity and reason for requesting access or information to recent records.
+We may ask you to prove your identity and the reason for requesting access to or information about recent records.

 If you have an image or document which could be digitised for our Local Studies Collection, or an artefact you would like to donate, please visit our Object Donations page to learn more.